jjt324/hello/README.md

 To DO:

 - Introduce a SSL to enable HTTPS communication
-- Build out the complexity of gowiki as to encompass more features
+- Build out the complexity of gowiki as to encompass more features in its UX
+- Work AngularJS UI components into gowiki front-end
 - Develop a RESTful JSON API for the matured version of gowiki